xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-01-en.md

 ## Our Working Setup

-Some of us has started beefing up our workstation setup at home.
-Here is a sneakpeak of how they look like:
+Some of us have started beefing up our workstation setup at home.
+Here is a sneak peak of how they look like:

 ### Kamal and Josef